Search

 *CNPF improved waste data collection, increasing the scope of business units and waste types tracked, resulting in an increase in the total waste generated reported for the year.
 The was primarily driven by reporting more general landfilled waste, packaging waste, and food waste from our operations that are processed into fishmeal and other by-products.

-Net Zero Plastic Waste
+Plastic Waste Footprint Reduction

 We continuously seek out viable eco-friendly substitutes to single-use plastics and explore ways to diminish our plastic dependency.
 Our Tuna business has replaced plastic stretch films with reusable wraps for palletized empty cans and finished goods in logistics and transport, reducing plastic waste by over 56% since implementation of these initiatives in 2022.